DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 When true, authentication checks will be disabled.
 This is helpful during testing, especially testing a locally deployed service.
 It should never be used for a production service.

 *Environment variable:* `TANAGRA_AUTH_DISABLE_CHECKS`

+### tanagra.auth.gcpAccessToken
+**required** boolean

+When true, the service expects a Google OAuth access token.
+The service calls Google's `https://www.googleapis.com/oauth2/v2/userinfo` endpoint to get the email address of the user from the token.
+More details in the [GCP documentation](https://developers.google.com/identity/openid-connect/openid-connect#obtaininguserprofileinformation).

+*Environment variable:* `TANAGRA_AUTH_GCP_ACCESS_TOKEN`

 ### tanagra.auth.gcpProjectId
 **optional** String